cheeeeeeeeeen/RoR2-ClassicItems/README.md

 ## Changelog

+**2.2.8**
+- Register custom cloned projectiles to avoid errors.
+- Fix a possible bug with Arms Race where in the mortar from drones will not launch if Mortar Tube is disabled in config.

 **2.2.7**
 - Another bug fixes regarding Artifacts of Distortion and Origin.
 - Distortion skills will lock skills again after being replaced by another skill.
 Example is Engineer's Thermal Harpoons replacing the 1st and 2nd skill upon use of the 3rd skill.